Publishing Extensions

 Pre-release extensions

-Users can choose to install pre-release versions of extensions in VS Code or VS Code Insiders in order to regularly get the latest extension version before the official extension release.
+Users can install pre-release versions of extensions in VS Code or VS Code Insiders to regularly get the latest extension version before the official extension release.

 vsce package --pre-release